Kapikacchu for Pitta

 Best Preparations for Pitta

-Kapikacchu seed powder (half teaspoon) taken with warm milk, ghee, and a pinch of cardamom in the evening is the classic nourishing preparation for Pitta depletion — the ghee and milk enhance absorption and provide additional tissue-building support.
-Combining kapikacchu with ashwagandha creates a comprehensive nervous system and reproductive restoration formula that addresses both the dopaminergic and adaptogenic dimensions of burnout.
-The powder added to smoothies with banana, dates, and almond milk provides a sweet, Pitta-pacifying vehicle that disguises the somewhat gritty texture.
-Kapikacchu churna mixed with equal parts shatavari provides gender-balanced reproductive support.
+Kapikacchu seed churna (half teaspoon) with warm milk, ghee, and a pinch of cardamom in the evening is the classic nourishing preparation for Pitta depletion — the ghee and milk described as enhancing absorption and adding tissue-building support.
+Combining kapikacchu with ashwagandha is described as a comprehensive nervous-system and reproductive restoration formula addressing both the dopaminergic and adaptogenic dimensions of burnout.
+The powder added to smoothies with banana, dates, and almond milk is the modern Pitta-pacifying vehicle that masks the somewhat gritty texture.
+Kapikacchu churna mixed with equal parts shatavari is described as gender-balanced reproductive support.

 Herb Combinations